ohmediaorg/security-bundle/README.md

 The `User` entity attached to the `Member` should have a custom value for `type` (recommendend to use the value of `Member::class`) and the value for `entities` should be populated accordingly.
-Leave `entities` as a blank array if the Member should only be allowed to log in and view locked content.
+Set `entities` as a blank array if the Member should only be allowed to log in and view locked content.

 The `Member` entity is intended to be separate from the `User` entity as far as